 Therapeutic exercise should be one of the most important treatments you can receive from your physiotherapist.
 Physiotherapists are movement experts, so exercise is the primary tool they use to get you to move better and feel better.

 During the physiotherapy treatment, your physiotherapist will teach you movements that will help you increase your mobility and strength through exercise and physiotherapy practice.
 They will also provide you with exercises you can do at home to increase the long-term effects.

 Natural Care Chiropractic Can Help

 If you have questions about physical therapies or would like to know how physical therapy can help you recover from injuries and pain, please contact us.
-Dr. Mark Freund, who is a talented and experienced chiropractor helping patients since 1996, leads the NCC wellness team.
-He is a Board Certified Atlas Orthogonist, which means that in addition to being a general chiropractic practitioner, he has specialty training in the field of structure, function, and biomechanics of the upper cervical spine.
+Dr. Nicole Gopaul, who is a talented and experienced chiropractor.
+She is a Board Certified Atlas Orthogonist, which means that in addition to being a general chiropractic practitioner, he has specialty training in the field of structure, function, and biomechanics of the upper cervical spine.
 This specialized knowledge has helped thousands of patients recover quickly and safely from injury.

-Additionally, Dr. Freund and Dr. Gopaul have advanced training in the fields of acupuncture, manual structural techniques, and nutrition.
-Both doctors have been working with physical therapists and occupational therapists for many years.
+Additionally, Dr. Gopaul has advanced training in the fields of acupuncture, manual structural techniques, and nutrition.
+Natural Care Chiropractic doctors have worked with physical and occupational therapists for many years.
 If you are struggling with pain or recovering from an injury, we invite you to visit our Lindenhurst office for a diagnostic session.
-Dr. Mark Freund will discuss our approach to physical therapy and pain management and determine if this treatment approach is right for your needs and lifestyle.
 Our Lindenhurst NCC office is conveniently located in Lake County, IL, just west of Gurnee.
 We look forward to helping your body heal the natural way!
 Contact us today and schedule an appointment.